martdegraaf/martdegraaf.github.io/src/blog/content/posts/renovate-in-azure-devops/index.md

 There is a so called Azure Devops token (PAT) that you can create in your Azure Devops profile settings.
 This token should have at least read and write permissions for code and pull requests.

 As a best practice, we should never use PERSONAL tokens in our pipelines.
-Instead, we can use a service connection, this can be done by using the System Access Token that is available in Azure Devops pipelines.
+Instead, we can use a service connection, this can be done by using the System Access Token `$(System.AccessToken)` that is available in Azure Devops pipelines.

 ### Azure pipeline configuration